-The Sparta Score is a proprietary algorithm calculated from Load, Explode, and Drive rewarding high magnitudes of force production and balanced, or efficient Movement Signatures.
+The Sparta Score is a composite metric derived from Load, Explode, and Drive, rewarding high magnitudes of force production and balanced, or efficient, Jump Signatures.
 These two concepts are desired as they represent greater dynamic movement efficiency.
 Sparta Score values typically range between 78-86 for women and 77-87 for men, with age-based percentiles reported to provide context for interpretation.

-The Sparta Score will increase as a byproduct of improving each individual’s lowest variable.
-Obviously, when good training (and regeneration) takes place the Movement Signature will grow in magnitude, but also become more balanced yielding improvements in health and performance.
-Therefore, using your Sparta Score as a reference point is a great way to see trends both positive and negative.
+The Sparta Score will increase as a byproduct of improving each individual’s lowest metric.
+When targeted training (and sufficient recovery) takes place, Load, Explode, and Drive should increase in magnitude but also ideally become more balanced yielding improvements in health and performance.
+Therefore, using your Sparta Score as a reference point is a great way to see trends, both positive and negative.

-The signatures above give an example of three different Sparta Scores and their corresponding Signature scores.
-As you can see, the Signature with the highest magnitude and relative balance has the highest Sparta Score (92).
-Meanwhile, the last one on the right has one variable nearly as high as the first athlete, but since there is a lack of efficient force dispersion they have a much lower Sparta Score (77).
+The visual above gives an example of three different Sparta Scores and their corresponding Signature scores.
+As you can see, the result with the highest magnitude and relative balance has the highest Sparta Score (91).
+Meanwhile, the middle result has one Signature score higher than the user on the bottom (Load of 69), but since there is an inefficiency in how low Drive is (40), they have a lower Sparta Score (82).

 Why the Sparta Score?

-Initially, we were very hesitant to develop a single number score or "algorithm" as we were concerned with whether or not that single number would be useful or trusted, but after consistent feedback from customers, the Sparta Score was eventually developed.
-This one single number allows for a few key benefits when compared to looking at the full spectrum of data that can be provided from the Jump Scan:
+Initially, we were very hesitant to develop a single score as we were concerned with whether or not that single number would be useful or trusted, but after consistent feedback from customers, the Sparta Score was eventually developed.
+This one single number allows for a few key benefits when compared to looking at the full spectrum of data that can be provided by the Jump Scan:

 2. It allows for better motivation for individuals to improve and focus on movement quality.

-Instead of having multiple numbers to understand, an individual end-user can easily interpret and relate to a higher total score being better, even if that means a single value may have gone done.
-For example in the graphic at the top, if an individual's Drive decreased from 71 they may view that as bad, but if it creates a more efficient mover it is actually good!
+Instead of having multiple numbers to understand, an individual end-user can easily interpret and relate to a higher total score being better, even if that means a single value may have gone down.
+For example, in the graphic at the top, if an individual's Load decreased from 69, they may view that as bad, but if it creates a more efficient mover, it is actually good!
 We wholeheartedly support the notion that movement and Movement Health are extremely complex; however, the Sparta Score has proven a useful metric in our pursuit of supporting real-world organizations to improve and optimize outcomes.